Calliope Jane, the goodest good girl, surveying the Pawnee National Grassland.

 The Warren Mammoth (48LA3800) was discovered by a local landowner in Laramie County, WY.
 Fieldwork began at the site in 2022, and was completed 2023 with funding from the Wyoming Cultural Trust Fund.

-Our excavations produced valuable data for the interpretation of other proboscidean sites and for proboscidean bonebed taphonomic studies.
+While we have determined this to be a non-cultural site, our excavations produced valuable data for the interpretation of other proboscidean sites and for proboscidean bonebed taphonomic studies.

-A volunteer crew excavated approx. 15 sq. m over 10 days
+A volunteer crew excavated approx. 15 sq. m over 10 days in 2022.

 Middle Park, CO